FAIR Buyer Guidance

 • List the expected contribution date, filing year, donor names, similar-item groupings, and whether Form 8283 review is expected.

-• Use FAIR matching or directory review when the property category or inspection need is unclear.
+• Use FAIR matching or directory review when the property category or inspection need is not clear.

 Common questions

 • Do all charitable donations need an appraisal?
 No. Small or low-risk gifts may not need a formal appraisal.
-Donors should ask a CPA or attorney about filing thresholds and use a qualified appraiser when the deduction, property type, or documentation risk requires valuation support.
+Ask a CPA or attorney about filing thresholds, and use a qualified appraiser when the deduction, property type, or documentation risk requires support.

 • Can I use an insurance appraisal for a donation?
 Usually not as a substitute.
 Insurance appraisals often use replacement value, while donation files generally need fair market value and tax-use report language tied to the contribution facts.

 • Who decides whether Form 8283 is required?
-Your CPA or tax advisor should decide filing treatment.
-The appraiser can explain appraisal scope, valuation support, and report contents, but should not give tax advice or guarantee a deduction.
+Your CPA or tax adviser should decide filing treatment.
+The appraiser can explain scope, valuation support, and report contents, but should not give tax advice or guarantee a deduction.

 • What fee model is safest for donation work?
 Use a non-contingent fee model disclosed in writing before work starts.
 Avoid any fee tied to the value conclusion, claimed deduction, donee acceptance, sale result, or filing outcome.